underscoreio/essential-slick/src/pages/4-combining-actions.md

 ## Transactions

-So far, each of the changes we've made to the database have run independently of the others.
-That is, each insert, update, or delete query, we run can succeed or fail independently of the rest.
+So far each of the changes we've made to the database have run independently of the others.
+That is, each insert, update, or delete query we run can succeed or fail independently of the rest.

 We often want to tie sets of modifications together in a *transaction* so that they either *all* succeed or *all* fail.
 We can do this in Slick using the `transactionally` method.

-As an example, we can re-write the story.
+As an example, let's re-write the script.
 We want to make sure the script changes all complete or nothing changes:

 ~~~ scala
 def updateContent(id: Long) =